gvwilson/sensibleadventures/nardica/nardica.md

 before the lights went out again.
 One second, two, three...
 When they came back to life the sentry lay motionless on its side.
-Wales' toy bear stood over it, the blue light in its eyes extinguished.
+The toy bear stood over it,
+the blue light in its eyes fading, fading, gone.

 "Could you... could you please get that?"
 Wales asked Iffy weakly